-After finishing my under graduation, I got my first break in the professional world as a business executive with Bose Corp.
+After finishing my graduation, I got my first break in the professional world as a business executive with Bose Corp.
 India Pvt.
-Ltd. I was sent to Pune to handle 2 stores of high-end consumer audio products.
-But in a slow market like Pune, where chances of selling such expensive audio solutions to rather stingy customers are hard to come by.
-It is the mettle of the marketer, that makes the difference and I realized that in no time, fortunately.
-I had to be proactive and so I was and in my first month I had made sales of more than ten lakhs for my company that helped me to get a “WOW of the month” in my first month with Bose, a feat not achieved by many but what helped me achieve it was my sheer determination to understand the culture and people’s purchasing habits and molding my collaterals accordingly.
+Ltd. This brought me to Pune to handle 2 stores of high-end consumer audio products.
+But in a slow market like Pune, chances of selling such expensive audio solutions are hard to come by.
+It is the mettle of the marketer, that makes the difference, I realized that in no time, fortunately.
+I had to be proactive and so I was.
+In my first month, I had made sales of more than ten lakhs for my company.
+This helped me to get a “WOW of the month” with Bose, a feat not many achieved.
+It was my sheer determination to understand the culture and people’s purchasing habits and molding my collaterals accordingly.

 After finishing 5 months with Bose, I was working in a store.
 Here footfall was as scanty as rainfall in the Atacama Desert.
 My life was pretty slow with my morale on an all-time low.
 There were rumors that authority had taken the decision to shut down the store because the rent was bleeding the company dry.
 A sad moment in any organization and I took it rather personally.